-Prerequisite (or co-requisite with permission): Business Associations
+Prerequisite (or co-requisite with permission): LAW 70101 or 74101 Business Associations

-Moot Court-Appellate (cocurricular) [75743]
+Moot Court-Appellate (cocurricular) [75743] (1-0-1) Bowers/Palmer

-(1-0-1) Palmer/Sullivan

 Second- and third-year students may earn academic credit through participation in moot court arguments and as members of the Law School's National Moot Court Team, as well as through the representation of indigent defendants at the appellate level.
 Includes brief writing and oral arguments.
 Students will participate in weekly workshops to develop their skills in all aspects of trial practice.